mmfausnaugh/tica/README.md

 ### Setting the calibration directory

 ***Users must point to the appropriate calibration directory when running `tica-calibrate-spoc`.
 The code will stop you if the exposure time in the data files does not match the calibration directory that you specified.***

+## Updating Calibration Files

+With DVC, you will be able to easily update to the latest calibration models whenever they are available.
+You can also revert to old versions if you need to reproduce prior results.

+To check for updates, run `git pull.`  If new calibration models are availabel, then the `.dvc` files in `calibration_models` will be updated.
+If this is the case, move to the `calibration_models` directory and run `dvc pull`.

+Calibration models will be updated no more than once per year, and we expect that updates will be much less frequent than that.

+Reverting to an old model is slightly more complicated.
+Roughly speaking, this consists of (1) using `git checkout` to get the version of the `.dvc` file that corresponds to the model that you need, and then (2) running `dvc checkout`.
+DVC handles access to the cloud, and caches the downloads so that you can easily switch back and forth between different versions of the models.
+See the [DVC docs](https://dvc.org/doc/start) for more information and tutorials.

+There are directories at the top level of the repo for each calibration mode (30 minute or 10 minute data).
+Those directories link back to the data in `calibration_models`; when you run TICA, you specify a single calibration directory, which will load in the correct models, assuming that you have the desired version checked out in `calibration_models`.

+Calibration models also exist for 20 second and 2 minute data, but calibrating raw pixels from SPOC Target Pixel Files is not supported at this time.

 ## Data Structures and Calibration Algorithms